-139 incidents of illegal dumping of industrial waste, a total of 51,000 tons of waste, were discovered in FY2020, along with 182 incidents of improper disposal (86,000 tons).
+134 incidents of illegal dumping of industrial waste, a total of 49,000 tons of waste, were discovered in FY2022, along with 107 incidents of improper disposal (26,000 tons).
 Newly discovered cases of illegal dumping decreased considerably and steady results are being observed.
-Although the number of cases of improper disposal is decreasing, it has not yet been eliminated, as new cases have been uncovered in excess of FY2019.
+Although the number of cases of improper disposal has decreased, it has not yet been eliminated as new cases were still being discovered in FY2022.

-Number of incidents of illegal dumping of industrial waste and amount dumped
+Number of incidents of illegal dumping of industrial waste and amount dumped large-scale cases FY2021.
+KAkogawa City, Hyogo prefecture - Large scale incidents were reported in FY2021.
+FY2022, Cases in Kakogawa City, Shizucka Prefecture; Kasai City, Hyogo Prefecture; Kamigori Town, Hyogo Prefecture reported as large-scale cases 3.
 Sulfuric acid pitch was excluded from this study.
-Ferosilt dumping incidents were not included in this study.
-720,000 tons of Ferosilt were sold and used as backfilling material since August 2001, but it was later discovered that the manufacturer and seller of Ferosilt had mixed in toxic waste liquid, making this an illegal industrial waste dumping incident.
+4. Ferosilt dumping incidents were not included in this study.
+720,000 tons of Ferosilt were sold and used as backfilling material since August 2001, but it was later discovered that the manufacturer and seller of Ferosilt had mixed in toxic waste liquid.making this an illegal industrial waste dumping incident.
 Illegal dumping was confirmed in 45 locations in 4 prefectures, and Ferosilt removal has been completed in all of these locations.